arpitp18/azure-three-tier-app/README.md

 03dec9014a48   ###############   "/nodejs/bin/node se…"   2 seconds ago   Up 2 seconds   0.0.0.0:80->3000/tcp, [::]:80->3000/tcp   infallible_zhukovsky
 ```

-**Note:** Here at this stage you would not be having provate IP of your internal loadbalancer.
+**Note:** Here at this stage you would not be having private IP of your internal loadbalancer.
 So you can test it and for actual end to end implementation, run this command again when you have private IP of LB handy.

 ### Create VMSS for backend